jenil-patel97/jenil-patel97/README.md

 - 📫 How to reach me **jenilweb10@gmail.com**

-- ⚡ Fun fact : **Believe it or not I Learnt all this skills by My Self...**
+- ⚡ Fun fact : **Believe it or not I Learnt this skills by My Self...**

 - 🏴‍☠️ Hobbies : 🍕, 🏏 , 🎥 , 📚 , 🧘 , 🐶 , 🚲, 💻